 She began her professional dance training in 2010, where she first spent a year at PAAS at Edinburgh's Telford College, and then went on to study for a further four years at The Scottish School of Contemporary Dance, The Space.
 She graduated with a BA Honours Degree in May 2015, and then later became a recipient of Scotland's Dancers Emerging Bursary Scheme/DEBS at Dancebase.
 She currently works as a freelance dance artist based in Edinburgh.

 Over the years, she has worked with dance artists in the contemporary dance field both locally and abroad, such as: Matthew Robinson, Henri Oguike, Tommy Small, Annarita Mazzilli, Guy Nader and Maria Campos, Merav Israel, Natalia Iwaniec, Christine Devaney, and Kirstie Simson.

-As an independent performer and choreographer, she has been involved in several festivals such as: Dance Hunt, Scottish Dance Theatre’s SCALE PARK Festival, Hidden Door Arts Festival, 100 days/100 dances festival, Perth Dance Festival, Agitart Festival Barcelona, Scottish Mental Health Arts Festival, and Dancelive Festival.
-She has also been a panel judge for Edinburgh University Modern Dance Society’s Dance Off national dance competition, where she judged and awarded over 100 entries from universities across the UK.
+As an independent performer and choreographer, she has been involved in several festivals such as: Dance Hunt, Scottish Dance Theatre’s SCALE PARK Festival, Hidden Door Arts Festival, 100 days/100 dances festival, Perth Dance Festival, Agitart Festival Barcelona, Scottish Mental Health Arts Festival, Dancelive Festival, and Insights Platform.
+She has also been a panel judge for Edinburgh University's national dance competition, where she judged and awarded over 100 entries from universities across the UK.

 Her most significant work and project so far has been The Box.